Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/attach-data.md

 1. Click **Save**
 2. Rebuild your Launch property and deploy it to the correct Environment.

-### How to attach additional mbox and profile parameters to Target location displayed events
+### How to attach additional Target parameters to Target location displayed events

 The following sample shows how to add additional mbox and profile parameters in all outgoing `locationDisplayed` Target network requests.
 To create this type of rule, select your property in Experience Platform Launch and complete the following steps: